 This project seeks to investigate the human–environment relationship in ancient Nubia during the Meroitic (c.
 300 BC – AD 350) and post-Meroitic (AD 350 – c.
-600) periods, and the impact of environmental changes on human habitation, migration, subsistence, and physical health.
-Using bioarchaeological and stable isotope analysis, the project will aim to generate data that will enable us to determine to what extent environmental changes contributed to the collapse of the Kingdom of Meroe in the 4th century AD.
+600) periods, and the impact of climatic and environmental changes on human habitation, migration, subsistence, and physical health.
+Using bioarchaeological and isotope analysis, the project aims to generate data that will enable us to determine the extent to which environmental changes contributed to the collapse of the Kingdom of Meroe in the 4th century AD.

 © Meroe Project 2017